 B. Human beings look at other human beings based on a standard of competence and NOT just power.
 The more competent a person is, the more value that person is given in society (see: national artists).
 This is where human beings get the concept of an ideal. (see: BTS) 😉

-All paradigm shifts starts with an ideal, whether in the form of a person or a sound and logical argument/hypothesis towards a productive conclusion (and sometimes regressive ones too see: Marxism).
-Thus ideas have consequences, proving the point of Carl Jung that people don’t have ideas, ideas have people.
+All paradigm shifts start with an idea, whether in the form of a person or a sound and logical argument/hypothesis, towards a productive conclusion (and sometimes regressive ones, too see: Marxism).
+Thus ideas have consequences, proving the point of Carl Jung that people don’t have ideas; ideas have people.

-Now that we’ve defined the particulars on human nature, Margie has to contend with the fact that whether VP Leni likes it or not she will have people who will “Hero Worship” her and she has no control over that, but just because it exist doesn’t mean she is guilty of tolerating it. (see: Letters A and B).
+Now that we’ve defined the particulars on human nature, Margie has to contend with the fact that whether VP Leni likes it or not, she will have people who will “Hero Worship” her.
+She has no control over that, but just because it exists doesn’t mean she is guilty of tolerating it. (see: Letters A and B).

 Twitter Political Pundit Ogie Rosa has this to add:

-Another problem in Margie’s observation is the way she structures her article with a smart dash of mockery, and then hide behind words of caution and concern as if that would justify the mockery. (see her first quote above)
+Another problem in Margie’s observation is how she structures her article with an intelligent dash of mockery and then hides behind words of caution and concern as if that would justify the insult. (see her first quote above)